go-xorm/manual-en-US/chapter-01/README.md

 # Create ORM Engine

-When using xorm, you can create multiple orm engines, an engine means a databse.
-So you can：
+When using xorm, you can create multiple ORM engines, an engine means a databse.
+You can do the followings to create ORM engines：

 ```Go
 import (